-Dissolution by sulphuric acid (Palmer, 2013) can occur where H2S bearing deep- seated waters rise from below and mix with oxygenated groundwater.
-There, H2S is oxidized by bacterial aid to sulphuric acid that dissolves limestone, releasing CO2 for further dissolution of carbonate rock.
-This speleogenetic process, termed sulphuric acid speleogenesis, (SAS) has created large caves, e.g. Carlsbad Caverns in the Guadalupe reef complex in the United States and the Frasassi cave system in Central Italy.
+A) Dissolution by sulfuric acid (Palmer, 2013) occurs close to the surface where H2S bearing deep- seated waters rise from below and mix with oxygenated shallow groundwater.
+There H2S is oxidized to sulfuric acid that dissolves limestone, releasing CO2 for further dissolution of carbonate rock.
+This speleogenetic process, termed sulfuric acid speleogenesis, (SAS) has created large caves, e.g. Carlsbad Caverns in the Guadalupe reef complex in the United States and Frasassi cave system in Central Italy.

-- Carbonic acid operates also as a hypogenic agent that is produced at depth, e. g. by thermal decomposition of carbonate rocks.
-This way $CO_2$ containing water with high $p{CO2}$ up to 1 atm can intrude into upper aquifers, especially in areas of young volcanism, point-wise or disperse, depending on geologic/structural conditions (Jeong et al., 2005;Palmer, 2007;Klimchouk, 2013;Audra and Palmer, 2015). $CO_2$ may also stem from oxidation of deep-seated organic compounds, as they are abundant near hydrocarbon fields (Klimchouk, 2019). - It should be mentioned that modelling of dissolution of calcium carbonate in mixing zones in karst systems has been studied in general alternative models by other groups successfully.
-This approach decouples the solute transport and chemical reaction in the mixing fringes (De Simoni et al., 2007).
-Mixing of freshwater and seawater in coastal aquifers and the resulting evolution of porosity has also been modelled (Romanov and Dreybrodt, 2006;Laabidi and Bouhlila, 2015).
-But, to our knowledge such an approach has not been used to model problems of SAS or CAS. - In this work, we focus to a specific hypothetic case of hypogenic carbonic acid speleogenesis (CAS).
-We study an unconfined aquifer where meteoric water seeps through the vadose zone and becomes saturated with respect to calcite when it arrives at the water table.
-From below, deep-seated water with high pCO2 and saturated with respect to calcite invades the limestone formation by forced flow.
-Mixing corrosion acts at the regions where these waters mix creating cave conduits.
-From the results, we also discuss analogies with SAS and the problems that arise in modelling of SAS.
+B) Another agent is carbonic acid, dominating epigene carbonate speleogenesis.
+It operates also as a hypogene agent that is for produced at depth, e. g. by thermal decomposition of carbonate rocks.
+This way CO2 containing water with high p{CO2} to 1 atm can intrude into upper aquifers, especially in areas of young volcanism, point-wise or disperse, depending on geologic/structural conditions (Audra and Palmer, 2015;Klimchouk, 2013;Palmer, 2007;Jeong et al., 2005).
+CO_2 may also stem from oxidation of deep-seated organic compounds, as they are abundant near hydrocarbon fields (Klimchouk, 2019).
+In this work, we focus to hypogene carbonic acid speleogenesis (CAS) and from the results, we will discuss the problems that arise in modelling of SAS.